dimitarpg13/gymnasium-demo/docs/CartpoleEnvironment.md

 <img src="images/ASE_element.png" width="900">\
 Figure 3: The _ASE_ controller for the cart-pole system.

+The local demon corresponds to the mechanism of a single neuron synapse and the output pathway of the postsynaptic element (the _ASE_) provides the common pathway for control signals.
+To accomplish the global demon's job of activating Barto and Sutton introduced a decoder that has four real-valued input pathways (for the system state vector) and 162 binary valued pathways corresponding to the boxes in the original "Demon-in-a-box" algorithm.
+Te decoder effectively selects the synapose corresponding to the appropriate box through the 162-componenets binary vector output.

 _ASE_'s input is determined from the current cart-pole state vector by decoder that produces output vector consisting of zeros with single one indicating which one of the 162 boxes contains the state vector. _ASE_'s output determines force applied to cart.
 Reinforcement is constant throughout trial and becomes $-1$ to signal failure.

+The other job of the global demon is to distribute a failure signal to all of the local demons - this is implemented via the reinforcement pathway of the _ASE_ element which receives the failure signal and distributes the information to all of its relevant synapses.

+In more detail

 ### Using and Implementing Deep Q Network